-The mission of the Tulane Law Center for Intellectual Property, Media and Culture is to promote the study, research, teaching and applications to practice of the intersections of intellectual property law with culture and political economy within a comparative, international and local context.
+The mission of the Tulane Center for Intellectual Property Law and Culture is to promote the study, research, teaching and applications to practice of the intersections of intellectual property law with culture and political economy within a comparative, international and local context.

 Focus of the Center

 The focus of the Center is as follows:

 - Bridging the Gap between theory/research and practice with concrete student-involving projects.
 This includes the Pre-1972 Sound Recordings Copyright Project (Spring 2011) and the Durationator(r) Experiment (2007-).